shaiigracee/e-learning-system/README.md

 Installation/Setup:

 > Open your XAMPP/WAMP's Control Panel and start the "Apache" and "MySQL".
 > Extract the downloaded source code zip file.
 > If you are using XAMPP, copy the extracted source code folder and paste it into the XAMPP's "htdocs" folder.
 >Browse the PHPMyAdmin in a browser. i.e http://localhost/phpmyadmin
 > Create a new database named "elearning".
 > Import the provided SQL file in your newly created database.
 The SQL file is known as "elearning.sql" inside the "database" folder.
+>  In you XAMPP, click the shell change the directory to the file.C:\xampp\htdocs\elearning-submission\elearning-submission
+> Then type # php -S 127.0.0.1:8081

-> Browse the Simple eLearning System Project in a browser. i.e. http://localhost/elearning
+> Browse the Simple eLearning System Project in a browser. i.e. (http://127.0.0.1:8081/admin/login.php)